sameersbn/docker-redmine/README.md

 #### Configuring HSTS

-HSTS if supported by the browsers makes sure that your users will only reach your sever via HTTPS.
+HSTS if supported by the browsers makes sure that your users will only reach your server via HTTPS.
 When the user comes for the first time it sees a header from the server which states for how long from now this site should only be reachable via HTTPS - that's the HSTS max-age value.

 With `REDMINE_HTTPS_HSTS_MAXAGE` you can configure that value.
 The default value is `31536000` seconds.
 If you want to disable a already sent HSTS MAXAGE value, set it to `0`.